sa2c/git-demystified/_episodes/05-logging.md

 teaching: 20
 exercises: 0
 questions:
-- How can I work in remote teams and with remotely hosted code?
+- How can I find the commits I'm looking for?
 objectives:
 - "Learn to search for specific changes"
 keypoints: